tymyrddin/purple/source/docs/social-engineering/phishing-programme.md

 job and that vector is already well defended.
 Both outcomes are useful.

 Tools such as Gophish can manage campaign delivery.
-Templates are built from current threat intelligence rather than a static library: what is actively being used against organisations like yours, now.
+Templates are built from current threat intelligence rather than a static library: what is actively being used against comparable organisations, now.
 Public sources suffice if curated carefully: vendor threat reports, incident diaries, sandbox submissions, sector-specific advisories.
 A brief introduction at each session explains the origin of the technique, why it is effective, and why it is harder to detect than last year's examples.
 Context improves retention.